davdroman/swift-stubbing/SPEC.md

 	public static let release: BuildConfigurations
 }
 ```

-Important: if there are any other macros attached to the model that are either called "@MemberwiseInit" or have a "memberwiseInit: true" param, we assume a memberwise init already exists for all stored properties and we do not generate one.

 @Stub generates two things:
 	1. A static `stub` function that returns a pre-defined instance of the type.
 The stub function can take parameters to override specific properties of the stubbed instance.
 By pre-defined instance, we mean that for each property type we have a default value.
 For example, String properties default to "", Int properties default to 0, Bool properties default to false, and so on.
 For custom types, we assume they also have a `stub` function that can be called to get a default instance.